jupyter/nbdime/CONTRIBUTING.md

 jupyter server extension enable nbdime jupyter labextension develop . --overwrite
 ```
+(Note if you are using Codespace the above setup should have already happened for you.)

 Every time you make a change you can re-run the build script and overwrite the lab extension to see the update.